Roy Powell (musician): Biography

 Powell has been a member of the group InterStatic with Jacob Young, and Jarle Vespestad, and the group Naked Truth with Lorenzo Feliciati, Pat Mastelotto, and Graham Haynes.
 He recorded the album Mumpbeak with Feliciati, Mastelotto, Bill Laswell, Tony Levin, and Shanir Ezra Blumenkranz.
 On the album Powell plays Hohner Clavinet through guitar effect pedals and amps.
+In 2024 he toured and recorded with "This Celestial Engine".